Oneflow-Inc/oneflow-documentation/en/docs/parallelism/02_sbp.md

 ## SBP

-SBP is a unique concept in OneFlow, which describes the mapping of data from a “Supercomputing Device” perspective to data on real physical devices in a cluster.
+SBP is a unique concept in OneFlow, which describes the mapping of data from a "Super Computing Device" perspective to data on real physical devices in a cluster.
 It is a combination of the initials of three words: `split`, `broadcast`, `partial`.

 In detail:

 - `split` means that the physical Tensor is obtained by splitting the logical Tensor along a certain dimension.
 An `axis` parameter is used to indicate the dimension of the split.
 If multiple physical Tensors are concatenated along the dimension of Split, the logical Tensor can be restored.
 - `broadcast` indicates that each physical Tensor is exactly a copy of the logical Tensor.
 - `partial` indicates that although the physical Tensor has the same shape as the logical Tensor, the value in the physical Tensor is a part of the value in the corresponding position in the logical Tensor, if you add multiple physical Tensors at the same positions, you can restore the logical Tensor.
 Besides `sum`, `min`, `max` and some other opreations are made available for `partial`.

 The figures below show some examples of SBP, including `split(0)`, `split(1)`, `broadcast` and `partial sum`.